mallory/draft-beyond-carbon/draft-knodel-beyond-carbon.md

-In the air -- pollution from fossil fuels, burning e-waste On earth -- sanitation, landfills, polluting soil, limiting use of space, ecosystem disruption In the sea -- undersea cables, mineral extraction byproducts, e-waste shipping, pollution In space -- debris, crowding the sky, limit of use
+In the air -- pollution from fossil fuels, burning e-waste On earth -- sanitation, landfills, polluting soil, limiting use of space, ecosystem disruption In the sea -- undersea cables, mineral extraction byproducts, e-waste shipping, pollution In space -- debris, crowding the sky scape, congestion, limit of use

 # Conclusions